nbcrwiki/nbcrwiki.github.io/_accounts/ssh_introduction.md

         the administrator.
     -   Enter your passphrase twice.
     -   Then "Save public key" and "Save private key".
-This will save the keypair to your computer.
+This will save the key pair to your computer.
     -   When saving your private key, make sure that it is in the ".ppk" format.
     -   To authenticate you will need PuTTY, also available at the link